BIGJRA/BIGJRA.github.io/reborn.md

     - Recover
     - Sandstorm

 This is a pretty neat and out of the ordinary team that helps teach the player about the versatility of field effects.
 In general, the Desert Field actually doesn't really benefit Grass types or most grass type moves.
 Regardless, Florinia's team is mostly built around using the field successfully.
-Specifically, Needle Arm, Pin Missile, and Sand Tomb are all boosted by the field, and most of her Pokemon have access to these moves.
+Specifically, most of her team have at least one of Needle Arm, Pin Missile, and Sand Tomb, which are all boosted by the field.
 Cacnea's Sand Veil is always activated here, and Ferroseed's Telluric Seed allows it to gain a bit more bulk and speed in exchange for being trapped by Sand Tomb.
 Sandstorm lasts for eight turns on the field, and Ferroseed, Cacnea, and Cradily will all be immune to its damage while you may not.
 Cradily also gets a Special Defense boost from the sand, adding to its already strong bulk with Stockpile and Recover.
-On top of all that, Nature Power turns into boosted Sand Tomb, and Cottonee has priority on this move due to Prankster!
+On top of all that, Nature Power turns into boosted Sand Tomb, and Cottonee has priority with this move due to Prankster!

-All that goes to show how even fields that aren't *obviously* beneficial like Electric Terrain for Julia can lead to difficult teams.
-Aside from Pin Missile Linoone you don't really have many options to abuse the field yourself yet, so the key will be to overwhelming her.
+All that goes to show how even fields that aren't as *obviously* beneficial like Electric Terrain for Julia can lead to difficult challenges.
+Aside from Pin Missile Linoone you don't really have many options to get boosts from the field yourself yet, so the key will be to overwhelming her otherwise.
 Fury Cutter is a pretty great move for this fight - you can get around Ferroseed's Iron Barbs with the Protective Pads we found earlier, and after a few uses the move will tear through Cradily before it can bulk up.
-Snover is also a good option if you want to cancel out the Sandstorm with a different weather condition, or you could use Castform's Sunny Day to sweep with Fire moves under the 8-turn Desert Field sun.
+Snover is also a good option if you want to cancel out the Sandstorm with a different weather condition, or you could use Sunny Day with Castform or Cherrim to sweep with Fire moves under the 8-turn Desert Field sun.
 You could also try to run a Flying type offensive core, which ignores Sand Tomb and can pretty easily deal with everything except Cradily.
-You might have to think outside the box a little but this fight is fun to figure out, and you can do it.
+A great example of having to think outside the box in Reborn; you can do it!

 After winning you'll get the *Canopy Badge* as well as *TM96 Nature Power*.
 You'll also receive the *PULSE Dex* as well as the *PULSE Readout 5C*.
 The level cap also shoots up to 35!